 “Trades payable” or “trade payables” is a term often used synonymously with accounts payable, but it’s actually a specific kind of accounts payable.
 Trade payables are the liability, or amounts owed, to vendors for products or services received.
 The more general term “accounts payable” represents all the company’s short-term outstanding debts, including trade payables.
 These other liabilities could include installment payments for business loans, tax revenues owed to governments, and payments on company credit cards.

 Accounts receivable is very simply the opposite of accounts payable.
-Accounts payable represents a company’s short-term debts, while accounts receivable represents the money that is owed to that company.
+AP represents a company’s short-term debts, while accounts receivable represents the money that is owed to that company.
 One example is the car lot that sells a fleet of trucks to a growing delivery company.
 The growing delivery company would record that expense under accounts payable while the car vendor would mark the money they theoretically made, but haven’t received yet, as accounts receivable.

 A lot of small businesses are experiencing wonderful growth, but they’re still not at that stage where hiring a team of expert accountants is even an option yet.
 Here are simple ways that the owners or managers of these growing underdog companies can create an accounts payable record.